Families of Children with Disabilities Share Ideas for Greater Inclusion in Physical Activity

 Reports

-Throughout this project, families of children with disabilities spoke about the challenges they face when trying to sign their children up for recreational programs: from overwhelming eligibility forms, funding sources, and assessments to the lack of support staff for their children, parents feel burnt out and discouraged from even trying.
+Throughout this project, families of children with disabilities spoke about the challenges they face when trying to sign their children up for recreational programs.
+From overwhelming eligibility forms, funding sources, and assessments to the lack of support staff for their children, parents feel burnt out and discouraged from even trying.

 Every recommendation on this page highlights the voices and needs of families of children with disabilities, and their experiences participating in sport or recreation throughout BC.
 They give a clear direction for future work, showing the opportunities where leaders and advocates can support children with disabilities and their families in their active living journey.

-The Recommendations:
+Recommendations:

-• Expand accessible and adaptive programming in community centres.
 Physical activity opportunities must be inclusive by design – not added on as extras.
 Community hubs and recreation centres should offer adaptive programming as a standard.
+Establish province-wide policy standards that require public recreation centres to offer inclusive, adaptive, and accessible physical activity programming as part of their core services.

-• Increase the availability of one-on-one support staff.
 Programs must include higher support ratios without expecting parents to serve as caregivers during sessions.
+Implement dedicated funding streams to support the hiring of trained support workers in community-based programs.

-• Create more sensory-friendly spaces and activities.
 Parents of children with disabilities believe physical activity spaces should be designed to accommodate sensory needs, including quieter environments, smaller group sizes, and flexibility for individualized support.

-• Facilitate community-building and knowledge sharing through inclusive activity programs.
 While children engage in play, parents should be supported in building their own sense of community, which will reduce isolation and strengthen informal support networks.

-• Develop a provincial volunteer-based inclusion support program.
 Create and fund a coordinated volunteer inclusion initiative that trains, certifies, and deploys volunteers to assist children with disabilities during recreation programs.

-Wouldn’t it be amazing if you could register your child and get a volunteer for support if needed?
-Then I wouldn’t have to physically be there – and my child could interact with someone other than me.
+“Wouldn’t it be amazing if you could register your child and get a volunteer for support if needed?
+Then I wouldn’t have to physically be there – and my child could interact with someone other than me.”
+(Parent of a child with a disability)

-Read the full report here.
+Read the full Families Getting Active Report.

-For more resources, click here.
+For additional resources, click here.

 BC Alliance for Healthy Living